jonmikeli/azureiotdevicesimulator5-dps/docs/Provisioning.md

 > NOTE
 >
-> Be sure the simulator containers can reach the IoT Hub REST API if you need to create module identities dynamically.
+> Check that the simulator containers can reach the IoT Hub REST API if you need to create module identities dynamically.

 Simple script samples to create all this are provided [here](https://github.com/jonmikeli/azureiotdevicesimulator5-dps/tree/master/containers).